-I encourage you to celebrate your victories, however small they may feel.
-You may never realize the butterfly effect they have on your patients and colleagues.
-Every success and failure is a collective effort, and if we do not stop to recognize the steps, we can lose sight of what we are working towards.
+The details of your experiences matter.
+Successes and failures are a collective effort, and if we do not stop to recognize the steps, we can lose sight of what we are working towards.

 Enjoy your time together!
 The connections you make during this time will leave a lasting impression on you.